microsoft/fast/specs/anchored-region/anchored-region.md

 - default slot for content

 *Events:*
-- positionchanged - event is thrown whenever the placement of the region relative to the anchor changes (top/bottom and left/right).
+- positionchange - event is thrown whenever the placement of the region relative to the anchor changes (top/bottom and left/right).

 ### Anatomy and Appearance